Does your child have trouble reading or focusing?

 Well, one of our specialties is what’s called Developmental Optometry.
 Developmental Optometry basically breaks down to vision being more than 20/20.

 1) there’s seeing clearly, which is great!
 Obviously, if it’s 20/20 – you’re fine.

 2) more importantly, is how well the eyes focus and work together.
 When we look up close, our eyes turn in.
 About 15-18% of the population cannot converge their eyes or they have a weakness in their focusing – which is very easily fixable by doing Vision Therapy and by an evaluation by a Developmental Optometrist.

 3) if your eyes are seeing clearly and your eyes are working well together, then there’s visual processing.
-So, how can you really expect a child (or adult for that matter) to be able to have a really good reading comprehension and really good reading processing if they’re stumbling at the first or second floor of vision?
+So, how can you really expect a child (or adult for that matter) to be able to have excellent reading comprehension and really good reading processing if they’re stumbling at the first or second floor of vision?

 So, vision is way more than 20/20.
-If you suspect that your child has any issues with reading, focusing, taking frequent breaks or eyes going out of focus – give our office a call.
+If you suspect your child has any issues with reading, focusing, taking frequent breaks, or eyes going out of focus – give our office a call.

 According to experts, 80% of learning is visual, which means that if your child is having difficulty seeing clearly, his or her learning can be affected.
 This also goes for infants who develop and learn about the world around them through their sense of sight.
 To ensure that your children have the visual resources they need to grow and develop normally, their eyes and vision should be checked by an eye doctor at certain stages of their development.